AmyE-UCSD/GitHub-PD/session-1-questions.md

 To share codes with and among students.

 3. What are ways that GitHub might help you and your students manage code?
 It gives both students and me to have easy access to the shared codes.
+Also, share the codes publicly with other people.